ahmetb/public-speaking/README.md

 Prior to Google, he has worked at Microsoft Azure on the Linux team on porting Docker to Windows, creating the first container image for .NET Core, and starting the Azure Container Registry service.
-In his spare time, he likes to make fresh pasta, work on his latte art skills and go hiking.

 You can find him as @ahmetb on Twitter and GitHub.

 -----